 Located 2km from Umag, Polynesia Beach is perfect for swimmers of all abilities.
-The beach itself is a combination of pebble, stone and sand and it features adapted sea access for those in need of assistance getting into the water.
-The crystal clear waters and surrounds are impeccable, which is reason for the Blue Flag award status of this beach.
-Along a nearby narrow peninsula, beach go-ers can view Roman ruins, giving this beach a truly unique vibe.
+The beach itself is a combination of pebble, stone, and sand and it features adapted sea access for those in need of assistance getting into the water.
+The crystal clear waters and surroundings are impeccable, which is why the Blue Flag award status of this beach.
+Along a narrow peninsula, beach go-ers can view Roman ruins, giving this beach a unique vibe.

 There are various rentals for water sports and recreation, along with food and toilet facilities nearby.

 Girandella Beach, Rabac

 Another one of the Istria beaches with Blue Flag status, Girandella Beach, lies near the small tourist enclave of Rabac.
 It’s a great beach for everyone, from elderly sunbathers to young couples and families with kids.

 Sveti Andrea Beach, Rabac

 Incredible sea colors and impressive rock formations make this one of the most beautiful beaches in all of Istria!
-This Blue Flag awarded beach is a short distance from the town center but still walkable, and is the place to go to for peace and quiet.
-Small pebble bays are scattered along the beachfront, forming many alcoves for sunbathers and calm, shallow waters make for easy swimming.
-This is a narrow stretch of beach, but there is not much shade on offer here, so if you have small kids, bring an umbrella or rent one upon arrival.
+This Blue Flag awarded beach is a short distance from the town center but still walkable and is the place to go to for peace and quiet.
+Small pebble bays are scattered along the beachfront, forming many alcoves for sunbathers, and calm, shallow waters make for easy swimming.
+This is a narrow stretch of beach, but there is not much shade on offer here, so bring an umbrella or rent one upon arrival if you have small kids.

 Groceries, cafes, and restaurants are all within walking distance, making spending the whole day here easy.
 A public toilet, outdoor showers on the beach, a children’s playground, and sporting equipment rentals.

 Cyclon’s Beach, Pula

-West of Pula near Stoja you will find this hidden gem.
+West of Pula near Stoja, you will find this hidden gem.
 Cyclon Beach is made of pebbles and stone, surrounded by pines.
-The azure waters are picturesque and clear, making this a stunning location for snorkeling.
+The azure waters are picturesque and transparent, making this a stunning location for snorkeling.
 Magnificent rock formations make for an impressive backdrop to a day at the beach.
 Don’t forget your camera!